TSAR-MVS: Textureless-aware Segmentation and Correlative Refinement Guided Multi-View Stereo

 Barnes et al.~\cite{PM} proposed the crucial theory of PatchMatch by adopting random initialization, propagation and refinement to search for approximate image patch pairs.
 Bleyer et al.~\cite{PMS} first proposed the PatchMatch Stereo that estimates 3D planes for each pixel in the disparity domain, and extended the spatial propagation to both view and time propagation.
 Galliani et al.~\cite{Gipuma} optimized sequential propagation scheme into a checkerboard diffusion propagation scheme.
 Sch{\"o}nberger et al.~\cite{COLMAP} further achieved concurrent depth refinement and 3D fusion by jointly predicting depths and normals.

 Additionally, Xu and Tao~\cite{ACMM} developed multi-hypothesis view selection for cost aggregation and attempted to restore textureless areas through a multi-scale scheme.
 To address weak textures, Xu and Tao~\cite{ACMP, ACMMP} further introduced planar prior PatchMatch by introducing a probabilistic graphical model to optimize cost aggregation.
 Moreover, Wang et al.~\cite{PatchMatchNet} integrated PatchMatch into a network and employed a learnable adaptive module for adaptive cost computation.
+Furthermore, Wang et al.~\cite{MG-MVS} proposed a mesh-guided approach within a pyramid architecture, enhancing reconstruction by leveraging coarse-scale surface mesh to refine finer-scale textureless areas.
 Yet limited by window size, the above methods are still not ideal in estimating textureless areas, nor can they adequately leverage relevance between neighbors to dislodge erroneous estimates.